THE-SIMPLE-MARK/bambu-node/README.md

 Triggered whenever the current print job finishes.

-##### `job:finish:success`
+Possible reasons:

-Triggered whenever the current print job finishes without errors.
+- `SUCCESS`: Triggered whenever the current print job finishes without errors.

-##### `job:finish:failed`

-Triggered whenever the current print job finishes without errors.
+- `FAILED`: Triggered whenever the current print job finishes without errors.

-##### `job:finish:unexpected`

-Triggered whenever the current print job finishes unexpectedly.
+- `UNEXPECTED`: Triggered whenever the current print job finishes unexpectedly.
 This is only included as a proof of concept and is 99% bound to never happen.

 ### Class: Job